gokhanelek/react-e-commerce/api/README.md

 # Getting Started with API

-This project was create NodeJs ,Express.js
+This project was create Node.js, Express.js

 ## Available Scripts